docljn/ljnoble_pda/i_and_t/testing_task_1.md

 ```

 - best practice would have arguments in parentheses
-- val = 1 is assigment, not testing equality
+- val = 1 is assignment, not testing equality
 - indentation of the if-statement is unhelpful
+- naming of function does not relate to actual purpose

 ```ruby
 dif max a b